 Visit St Paul’s Cathedral

-Indian museum is the biggest museum in whole India.
-There are much to explore inside and huge and rare many historical collections will make you surprised.
+Indian Museum is the biggest museum in the whole of India.
+There is much to explore inside and huge, and rare many historical collections will make you surprised.
 This oldest museum established in 1814 and located in Chowringhee nearby New Market Area.
-Ticket costs per head are 10 Rs. for Indians and 150 Rs. for foreigners.
+Ticket costs per head are 20 Rs. for Indians and 500 Rs. for foreigners.
 All days are open for visitors except Monday and national holidays.

 Explore Howrah Bridge

 I took a ferry ride from the Hooghly river in Millennium Park to reach the Howrah bridge in Howrah.
 This is the cheap, easy, and scenic way to reach Howrah Bridge.
 The Howrah station is very near from here.
 The architect of this bridge is the most beautiful one and established in 1943.
 No Photo shootings are allowed here, but you’ll definitely love to watch the beauty of the river with evening sunset and a distant capture from here is the must-do things from the Howrah Bridge.
 And yes, you must not miss the chance to take remote shots of the Howrah bridge from the Ferry Ghat.

 Great Banyan Tree at Acharya Jagadish Chandra Bose Indian Botanic Garden is 250 years old largest tree and famous one.
 It was really surprising to me until I made a visit.
 This garden is located in Howrah, Kolkata.
 A must-visit tourist attraction in Kolkata.
 I’ve visited the Indian Botanic Garden by local bus from Park Street.
 It was really cool while crossing the Vidyasagar Bridge or Setu and enjoying the beauty of this longest bridge to reach.
 Entry ticket costs per head 10 Rs. for Indians and 100 Rs. for foreigners and you have to pay extra for carrying a camera and mobile.